Nonadiabatic instanton rate theory beyond the golden-rule limit: Application to model systems

 with $\phi_{\fa}$ defined as in \eqn{eq:phi4A}, and both it and its derivative evaluated at the stationary point.

 The comparison allows us to identify two distinct factors that cause the accuracy of the semiclassical approximation to deteriorate.
 Firstly, from the plots of $\margfa(s,s)$ in \fig{fig:sb-margfa}(c--d) we see that the approximation in \eqn{eq:d01-sb} significantly overestimates the true value of $d_{01}$ at high friction.
-At least in principle this can be fixed by basing the approximation on a more sophisticated analytically soluble model.
-Alternatively one could evaluate $d_{01}$ numerically, which requires implementing the necessary high-order action derivatives\footnote{ In practice evaluating the exact $d_{01}$ would involve calculating terms containing third- and fourth-order derivatives of the potential energy, which would be impractical.
-However we expect that in most cases a very accurate approximation to $d_{01}$ would result even if such terms were omitted.} in addition to those calculated during GR instanton optimisation.\cite{GoldenRPI} We may pursue one or both of these strategies in future work.
+In principle this can be fixed by basing the approximation on a more sophisticated analytically soluble model.
+Alternatively one could evaluate $d_{01}$ numerically, which requires implementing the necessary high-order action derivatives\footnote{ In practice evaluating the exact $d_{01}$ for anharmonic potentials would involve calculating terms containing third- and fourth-order derivatives of the PESs, which may be impractical in \latin{ab initio} simulations.
+However we expect that in most cases a very accurate approximation to $d_{01}$ would result even if such terms were omitted.} in addition to those calculated during GR instanton optimisation.\cite{GoldenRPI} If necessary, we may pursue one or both of these strategies in future work.

-Nevertheless a refined estimate of $d_{01}$ does not bring the semiclassical $\kfredasc$ into alignment with the quantum results due to a second feature, illustrated in \fig{fig:sb-margfa}(e--f).
+Nevertheless a refined estimate of $d_{01}$ would still not bring the semiclassical $\kfredasc$ into alignment with the quantum results due to a second feature, illustrated in \fig{fig:sb-margfa}(e--f).
 There we plot $\margfa(0, s)$, whose semiclassical approximation is proportional to $\exp(-d_1 s^2 / 2 \hbar)$ and contains no contributions from the quartic $d_{01}$ term.
-It is apparent that the quantum and semiclassical values agree at short times (indicating that $d_1$ is calculated correctly), but whereas the semiclassical function is shaped like a Gaussian, the quantum expression behaves like a decaying exponential at long times.
+It is apparent that the quantum and semiclassical values agree at short times (indicating that $d_1$ is calculated correctly), but whereas the semiclassical function is shaped like a Gaussian, at long times the quantum expression behaves like a decaying exponential.
 The emergence of this ``fat'' exponential tail is almost certainly due to the motion along the reaction coordinate becoming diffusive.\cite{Garg1985spinboson} This implies that the system spends more time in the barrier region and is more likely to undergo an unreactive transition of the kind described in \sec{ssec:ka}, resulting in a larger $\kfreda$ and a diminished overall rate constant.